Cala Carbó

 Cala Carbó is in the middle of nature, but you can only find two excellent restaurants for drinks, wine, cocktails and typical Spanish drinks.

-This beach is situated in the municipality of San José; the town is 10 kilometers away where you can find outstanding lodging in the countryside or all the hotels in Playa d’en Bossa, Figueretas beach or San Antonio.
+This beach is situated in the municipality of San José; the town is 10 kilometers away where you can find outstanding lodging in the countryside or there is a big range of hotel choices in Playa d’en Bossa, Figueretas beach or San Antonio.

 Tips:

 Es Carbó is the typical postcard of the Mediterranean.
-Please take care of nature and wear water shoes to get to the pool, goggles for swimming to see the bottom and water to hydrate.
+Please take care of the nature and wear water shoes, don’t forget your goggles to look at the amazing underwater life and bring a bottle of water to stay hydrated.

 Check more fantastic Ibiza & Formentera beaches on our interactive Ibiza Beach Map